kevinfarrugia/server-timing-redirect/README.md

 **Notes:**

 - The `/301/` or `/302` responses include `Server-Timing` response headers.
 These are not forwarded to the final location.
+Read more: https://github.com/w3c/resource-timing/issues/21
+- The redirect time can be inferred using `performance.timing.navigationStart`.
+Read more: https://github.com/w3c/navigation-timing/issues/160

 ## License and Copyright